A film sold to 14 countries.

 Many attribute the spread of Christianity in Ireland to St. Patrick.
 But medieval history and scientific evidence dating back to 540 A.D. hint at a more cosmic reason.

 Irish preachers managed to convert many people in Britain and also in Germany and elsewhere on the continent to their brand of Christianity.
 This caused conflicts with Roman Catholics.
-At clerics’ meetings, that might take the form of quarreling about what was the proper time to celebrate Easter (Roman clergy thought Celtic Easter was too much like Jewish Passover).
+At clerics’ meetings, that might take the form of quarrelling about what was the proper time to celebrate Easter (Roman clergy thought Celtic Easter was too much like Jewish Passover).
 However, behind that were much deeper, social, differences.

-In the Frankish kingdom and elsewhere, there were many less leftovers from ‘primitive communism’.
+In the Frankish kingdom and elsewhere, there were many fewer leftovers from ‘primitive communism’.
 These were countries in transition from Roman empire-days slave-owning societies to medieval feudalism.
 In religion, that led to hierarchical, Vatican-centred Christianity.

 The Celtic and Frankish monastic ideals differed.
 The Celtic ideal was ‘peregrinatio’.
 Literally, that means ‘pilgrimage’, a concept known throughout Christianity and other religions.
 Specifically to the Saint Patrick monks, it meant travelling far away, without Frankish soldiers to help you, to tell people wanting to listen voluntarily about the Christian religion.
 Peregrinatio had a link with rests of ‘primitive communist’ nomadic hunter-gatherer societies in ancient Ireland and Scotland, never conquered by the Roman empire.